-While many of your clients will benefit from reduced tax rates and expanded tax brackets under the new tax laws, it’s likely that many will elect not to itemize this year.
+While many of your clients will benefit from reduced tax rates and expanded tax brackets under the tax laws, it’s likely that many will elect not to itemize this year.
 Rather, they will opt to claim the higher standard deduction.
+In 2023, that’s $13,850 for single filers and $27,700 for married filing jointly.

-With that in mind, here are charitable giving strategies that allow your senior clients (donors) to take advantage of the higher standard deduction while also, avoiding taxes on their RMDs.
+With that in mind, here are some charitable giving strategies that allow your senior clients (donors) to take advantage of the higher standard deduction while also avoiding taxes on their RMDs.
 And you can manage investments.

 Background

-People age 70½ (and qualified spouses) are able to direct distributions, called Qualified Charitable Distributions (QCDs), from their traditional IRAto eligible charitable organizations, thereby avoiding the tax bite on the IRA distribution and with no effect on taxable income.
+People age 70½ (and qualified spouses) can direct distributions, called Qualified Charitable Distributions (QCDs), from their traditional IRA to eligible charitable organizations, thereby avoiding the tax bite on the IRA distribution and with no effect on taxable income.
 If the donor has reached their Required Beginning Date (RBD), amounts distributed count toward their Required Minimum Distribution (RMD).
 As a result, clients can take advantage of the higher standard deduction and avoid taxes on their RMD.
 It’s a win-win-win strategy that works.

-Your client/donor directs their QCD to iGiftFund and specifies the charity or charities up-front.
+Designated Fund – Your client directs their QCD to iGiftFund and specifies up to five (5) charities up-front.
 You invest the fund with an endowment objective and the donor selects a spending policy. iGiftFund will make annual distributions to the charities chosen, in amounts as allocated by the donor.
 Clients at this age typically have favorite charities that fit this strategy.
-These funds can be used to support their favorite church, hospital, university, etc. The designated fund can be used to establish a scholarship program at the donor’s high school or college.
+These funds can be used to support their favorite church, hospital, university, etc. The designated fund can also be used to establish a scholarship program at the donor’s high school or college.

-Your client specifies up front the philanthropic area of interest, i.e. the arts, health, the environment, etc. iGiftFund’s Board decides annually which charity or charities best fit the client’s chosen field of interest.
+Field-of-Interest Fund – Your client specifies up front the philanthropic area of interest, i.e. the arts, health, the environment, etc. iGiftFund’s Board decides annually which charity or charities best fit the client’s chosen field of interest and in the best interests of what the donor is trying to accomplish.

-What are the advantages to you client of these strategies?
+What are the advantages to your client of these strategies?

 Your client can: